 Its origins lie in the sports car races held at Pebble Beach in the 1950s, which used public roads through the Del Monte pine forests.
 When racing was abandoned on safety grounds there in 1956, organisers sought an alternative venue.
 Through public subscription and private enterprise, $1.5 million was raised to create a purpose-built course on the former Fort Ord US Army base.

 The new course opened on November 9, 1957 for a sportscar event, won by the Ferrari of Pete Lovely.
-The drivers found a fast course which climbed the hillside to its signature tun, a left-right chicane which sweeps down the hillside in spectacular style.
+The drivers found a fast course which climbed the hillside to its signature turn, a left-right chicane which sweeps down the hillside in spectacular style.
 It very quickly earned the nickname 'The Corkscrew'.
-It was here that Alex Zanardi pulled off his audacious, four-wheels-in-the-dirt passing maneouvre on the last lap of the 1996 CART Indycar race to take victory and seal his place in US racing folklore
+It was here that Alex Zanardi pulled off his audacious, four-wheels-in-the-dirt passing manoeuvre on the last lap of the 1996 CART Indycar race to take victory and seal his place in US racing folklore.

-Sportscar racing has always been a mainstay of the action, but across it's history Indycars, Trans-Am, Formula 5000 and bike racing.
+Sportscar racing has always been a mainstay of the action, but across its history the track has also hosted Indycars, Trans-Am, Formula 5000 and bike racing.
 It was for the latter that a number of changes have been made over the years, in an effort to boost safety.
-In 1988, a new infield loop was created, turning the old Turn Two left-hander into a 18 degree hairpin and extending the track from its original 1.9-mile length to 2.214-miles.
+In 1988, a new infield loop was created, turning the old Turn Two left-hander into an 18-degree hairpin and extending the track from its original 1.9-mile length to 2.214-miles.
 The Turn 9-10-11 section was reprofiled for 1996, with the effect of slightly extending the start-finish straight and extending the run-off for the final turns.